rouxers/book/src/en/lse.md

 The rule for the shown cases is to do an `M` move such that the top LR edge moves to the bottom, do a `U2`, and repeat the initial `M` move.

-Otherwise for unshown cases with a non-cycle 4C case, do the regular swap that swaps the LR edge on top with the edge below it (e.g. `M' U2 M` when the LR edge is at UF).
+Otherwise for all other M2 EOLRb cases with a non-cycle 4C case, do the regular swap that swaps the LR edge on top with the edge below it (e.g. `M' U2 M` when the LR edge is at UF).

 **DFDB in ULUR:**
 <div id="dfdb_in_ulur">